113ll3/Ibmclouddocscli/reference/softlayer/index.md

 ```
  bluemix sl security sshkey-print 12345678 -f ~/mykey.pub
 ```
- This command shows the ID, label and notes of SSH key with ID 12345678 and write the public key to file: ~/mykey.pub.
+ This command shows the ID, label and notes of SSH key with ID 12345678 and writes the public key to file: ~/mykey.pub.

 ### bluemix sl security sshkey-remove
 {: #sl_security_sshkey_remove}